How do I apply for financial aid?

 Filling out the FAFSA

 Once you have made the above-noted preparations, you can begin to fill out the FAFSA.
-As we stated before, you can either apply online or fill out and submit a paper copy.

 |Apply online using FAFSA on the Web